Mamiya NC1000/1000s

 Move the Film Advance Lever as far as it will go and then depress the Shutter Release Button.
 Repeat the above procedure until the Exposure Counter indicates 1 (one).
 The camera is now loaded and ready to use.

-Each time the film is advanced and the shutter cocked, the Exposure Counter advances one number, informing the user of the number of frames the film has been advanced.
+Each time the film is advanced and the shutter wound, the Exposure Counter advances one number, informing the user of the number of frames the film has been advanced.
 When the Back Cover is opened, the Exposure Counter automatically returns to "S" (start).

 As the film is advanced, the Film Rewind Knob should revolve counterclockwise.
 If it does not, it indicates there is slack in the film, or the film is not being advanced at all.